On this page:

 • the time frames over which changes occur.

-To answer these questions, the program monitors 28 sets of fenced-ungrazed and open-grazed paired plots in temporary freshwater wetlands with different grazing regimes and vegetation communities across 4 catchment management regions.
+To answer these questions, the program monitored 21 sets of fenced-ungrazed and open-grazed paired plots in temporary freshwater wetlands with different grazing regimes and vegetation communities across 4 catchment management regions.

 Native fish report cards released

-A new series of the popular native fish report cards were released in late 2021.
-The native fish report cards are brief overviews of the health of target fish populations, which present survey summaries from priority rivers and streams across Victoria.
-This project is a collaboration between DELWP, ARI, and the Victorian Fisheries Authority in partnership with recreational fishing license holders.
+A series of the popular native fish report cards were released each year.
+The native fish report cards are brief overviews of the health of target fish populations, which present survey summaries from a selection of rivers and streams across Victoria.
+This project is a collaboration between DEECA (including the Arthur Rylah Institute) and the Victorian Fisheries Authority, in partnership with recreational fishing license holders.

 Environmental DNA (eDNA)

-In partnership with DELWP Biodiversity Division and external partners, a comprehensive citizen science-based project has been developed to survey the distribution of aquatic vertebrate species throughout Victoria’s rivers and streams using an innovative technology known as environmental DNA (eDNA).
+In partnership with DEECA Biodiversity division and external partners, a comprehensive citizen science-based project has been developed to survey the distribution of aquatic vertebrate species throughout Victoria’s rivers and streams using an innovative technology known as environmental DNA (eDNA).

 This project has collected eDNA samples from around 1,800 sites across Victorian rivers and streams.
 The data will be used to develop and update models which will provide a contemporary representation of the distribution of species analysed.
 This information will in turn, be used to help the department and regional waterway managers better understand risks to these species and inform appropriate management efforts.

 Sampling relied heavily on citizen scientist networks, including school students and children.
 To support the sampling program, CMA citizen science coordinators assisted with the volunteer effort via existing Waterwatch, River Detectives and volunteer networks.
-The results of this work are expected soon, with sample processing now fully complete and quality assurance underway.
+The results of this work are available here.
 All data will be made available through the Victorian Biodiversity Atlas.

 Environmental water